ferhatgec/scrift/docs/commands/rmvfile.md

 * rmvfile

-This commands is deletes file.
+This commands is deletes file or folder.

 # Example:
 ```